Skip to main content

 A combination of treatment strategies may be the best approach to relieve overactive bladder symptoms.
 There are a variety of treatments for managing overactive bladder, and a combination of treatment strategies may be the best approach.
 Depending on your situation, options may include simple behavioral modifications, physical therapy, oral medications or outpatient procedures.

-Scheduling an appointment with your health care provider is the first step.
-Discussing your medical history and current symptoms helps guide the correct individual therapy.
+Scheduling an appointment with your health care team is the first step.
+Discuss your medical history and current symptoms so they can develop an individualized treatment plan for you.

 Robyn Bernett is a physician assistant in Urology in La Crosse, Onalaska, Sparta and Tomah, Wisconsin.